sohjnthn/For-own-learning/README.md

 async function MainWebsites(){

    driver = await new Builder().forBrowser(Browser.CHROME).build();

- // This is for the original 39 screenshot images. const FirstGroupOfWebsites = new FirstGroupOfWebsites();
+   // Steps 1 to 39: This is for the original 39 screenshot images.
+   const FirstGroupOfWebsites = new FirstGroupOfWebsites();

+   // Note: The step numbers i for each page JavaScript file should start from 1,
+   // so that the screenshot images are displayed (would not be blank) for the html reports from
+   // the second page JavaScript file onwards

- // This is only for reaching the Latest tab https://aminoapps.com/c/maplestorysea/recent/ with the driver const SecondGroupOfWebsites = new SecondGroupOfWebsites();
+   // Steps 1 to 2: This is only for reaching the Latest tab https://aminoapps.com/c/maplestorysea/recent/ with the driver const SecondGroupOfWebsites = new SecondGroupOfWebsites();

- // This is only for reaching the Home tab https://aminoapps.com/c/maplestorysea/home/ with the driver,
+   // Steps: 1 to 4: This is only for reaching the Home tab https://aminoapps.com/c/maplestorysea/home/ with the driver,
    // then going to the Latest tab by locating the text "Latest" (there should be no whitespace characters after > and before < for Inspect) const ThirdGroupOfWebsites = new ThirdGroupOfWebsites();

    // For each page JavaScript file, only immediately after the first driver.get("..."); statement,
    // let title1 = await driver.getTitle(); should be used, so that the first screenshot image of the html report would not be uncaptured
    // title1's number 1 can be any number

    // Using for loops to try to cause later (the second and third) page JavaScript files to run actually
    // prevents the first page JavaScript file from starting due to the for loop delay }

 =